 The DVD also includes a short workout recommendation to do the workouts up to 4 times per week, starting with Level 1 then moving to Level 2 when ready.
 There are also links to Jillian’s website and social media channels.
 There is also an audio setup section, and a More from Jillian section, which includes DVD trailers, and info on her programs and products.
 So if you’re interested in buying some Lucky Jack coffee or doing some shopping at Thrive Market, you’re in luck!

-Summary: Overall this is a good full-body strength training DVD perfect for days you want to do some weight work but don’t have much time.
+Summary: Overall Lift and Shred is a good full-body strength training DVD perfect for days you want to do some weight work but don’t have much time.
 Level 1 gets slightly higher marks from me than Level 2, mainly because of its focus on simple yet effective isolation moves.